-- Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles. - Uncouple remainder of rig as you would any double-bottom rig using the method already described.

-7.2.4 - Coupling and Uncoupling Other Combinations

-The methods described so far apply to the more common tractor-trailer combinations.
+- Uncouple third trailer by pulling the dolly out, then unhitching the dolly using the method for uncoupling doubles. - Uncouple remainder of rig as you would any double-bottom rig using the method already described. - Coupling and Uncoupling Other Combinations The methods described so far apply to the more common tractortrailer combinations.
 However, there are other ways of coupling and uncoupling the many types of truck-trailer and tractor-trailer combinations that are in use.
 There are too many to cover in this manual.
-You will need to learn the correct way to couple and uncouple the vehicle(s) you will drive according to the manufacturer and/or owner specifications.
+Learn the right way to couple the vehicle(s) you will drive according to the manufacturer and/or owner.